canonical/ubuntu-core-docs/docs/explanation/refresh-control.md

 ## Setting up the signing key

-Gating involves pushing [validation assertions](/reference/assertions/validation) signed by the publisher, indicating their authorisation to restrict updates of snaps.
+Gating involves pushing {ref}`validation assertions <reference-assertions-validation>` signed by the publisher, indicating their authorisation to restrict updates of snaps.
 To do this, several GPG keys must be generated and published to the store.
 If a store key already exists, it can be used.
 If not, one must be generated and registered.

 1.  `snapcraft create-key` to create a key. (by default it's named "default" but a key name can be given to create a custom one so e.g. each snap is signed with its own key).
 Do not forget the passphrase used to secure the key or misplace the key files.